 • If you use light colored tile, select a white mortar, but read the packaging to ensure it is compatible with your tile.

-To determine the amount of tile you need for your kitchen backsplash, calculate the wall space.
-If you only have one section to cover, simply multiply the width and height of the wall to get a square footage.
-The square footage determines how much tile you’ll need.
+• Measure your wall to determine the amount of tile you need.
+If you only have one section to cover, multiply the width and height of the wall to get a square footage.
+The square footage determines how much tile is necessary for your new backsplash.

-You should also include an additional 10 percent of tile to cover small gaps to use as replacements for any pieces that may get damaged.
-There’s a little more calculation involved when you have walls with disproportionate sections, such as the one we’re working on.
+• Include an additional 10 percent of tile to fill any small gaps or use as replacements for damaged pieces.
+More calculation is required if you have walls with disproportionate sections, like the one shown in this guide.

-Multiply the width and height of each section, then add the sums of each section to get the total square footage of tile needed to complete the project.
-Remember to include 10 percent of the sum for spare tile pieces, and to ensure you have enough mortar, mastic and grout.
+• Multiply the width and height of each section, then add the sums of each to get the total square footage of tile needed to complete the project.
+Remember to include 10 percent of the sum for spare pieces, and make sure you have enough mortar, mastic and grout.

-• Remove all appliances and cookware from the countertop.
-You may need to move the stove slightly away from the wall so you can easily tile behind it.
+• Remove all appliances and cookware from your countertop.
+You may need to move the stove slightly away from the wall so you can easily place tile behind it.
 Disconnect the stove for added safety.

 • Place a layer of cardboard or heavy-duty craft paper over your countertop to protect it from debris.
-Tape off the existing countertop or backsplash as well as the underside of the cabinets to protect those surfaces.
+Tape off the existing countertop or backsplash and the underside of the cabinets to protect those surfaces.

-• Shut off power to any nearby electrical outlets or light switches before you remove the cover plates and begin the tiling work.
+• Shut off power to any nearby electrical outlets or light switches, then remove the cover plates.

 • Patch any holes with spackling compound and sand the area lightly to a smooth surface.

-• Use mild soap detergent and water to clean your walls.
-Allow the surface to dry before installing the backsplash.
-Painted walls can be wiped down with tri-sodium phosphate and sanded gently.
-Glossy surfaces are typically sanded and deglossed.
+• Painted walls can be wiped down with tri-sodium phosphate and sanded gently.
+Glossy surfaces are typically sanded and de-glossed.
 Wipe the wall with a soft cloth to ensure a clean, dry surface.

 • You may need to cut tiles to properly fill your backsplash area.
-Use a tile cutter for ceramic or porcelain tiles, and a tile nipper for any circular incisions.
-Use a wet saw if you are cutting natural stone to prevent the tile from chipping or breaking.
+Use a tile cutter for porcelain or ceramic tile, and a tile nipper for any circular incisions.
+Use a wet saw if you are cutting natural stone to prevent chipping or breaking.

-• Let the mixture stand for 5 to 10 minutes, then mix it again without adding additional water.
+• Let the mixture stand for 5 to 10 minutes, then mix it again without adding more water.

 • When you’re finished mixing, you’ll have a limited time to use it.
-In many cases, FlexBond can be used up to 4 hours after it’s been mixed.
+FlexBond can generally be used up to 4 hours after it’s been mixed.

-• If you’re looking to save time on your project, SimpleMat adheres to the wall so that you can tile immediately and move on to grouting.
+• If you’re looking to save time, SimpleMat adheres to the wall so that you can tile immediately and move on to grouting.

-• Begin with a 2-foot section and apply the mortar to the wall, spreading a thin, skim layer of the mortar with the flat side of the trowel.
+• Begin with a 2-foot section and apply the mortar to the wall, spreading a thin layer of the mortar with the flat side of the trowel.
 Press at a 45-degree angle.
-This will ensure that the mortar fully adheres to the wall.
+This will ensure the mortar fully adheres to the wall.

 Tip: Work in small sections to prevent the mortar from drying or forming a skin as you apply the tile.
 Clean any excess mortar off the face of the tile with a sponge.

 • Place the mosaic sheets along the wall.
-Add tile spacers if you need to keep the tile pieces lined up.
-Follow the lines that you made when the tiles were dry fit to the wall.
+Add tile spacers for help keeping the tile pieces lined up.
+Follow the lines you made when the tiles were dry fit to the wall.

-• Slightly rock the sheet up and down perpendicular to the trowel lines to collapse the ridges and help the tile settle into place, and flatten the tile with a grout float if necessary.
+• Slightly rock the sheet up and down, perpendicular to the trowel lines, to collapse the ridges and help the tile settle into place.
+Flatten the tile with a grout float if necessary.

 • If the space between the top row of tiles and cabinetry is greater than an inch, cut your extra tile pieces to fit the space.
 If the gap is smaller, consider installing a piece of moulding to hide it.